choria-legacy/mcollective-puppet-agent/README.md

 Together this allows you to ensure that you both have a maintenance window and a period where Puppet will not start services again without your knowledge

+### Managing individual resources using the RAL

+Puppet is built on resource types and providers for those types, an instance of a resource type looks like:

+    host{"db":
+      ip  =>  "192.168.1.10"
+    }

+These are known as the Resource Abstraction Layer or the RAL.

+You can use MCollective to manage individual parts of your servers using the RAL.

+To add a host entry to your webservers matching the above resource you can do the following:

+    $ mco puppet resource host db ip=192.168.1.11 -W role::webserver

+     * [ ============================================================> ] 11 / 11

+     node4.example.net
+        Result: ip changed '192.168.1.10' to '192.168.1.11'
+    .
+    .
+    Summary of Changed:

+       Changed = 1

+    Finished processing 11 / 11 hosts in 118.97 ms

+Here we used the RAL to change the hosts entry for the hostname *db* to 192.168.1.11 and the output shows you it changed from a previous value to this entry.

+Any hosts where the operation failed will fail in the normal manner

+This is a very dangerous feature as people can make real changes to your machines and potentially cause all kinds of problems.

+We support a few restrictions:

+  * You can whitelist or blacklist which types can be executed, you want to avoid exec types for example
+  * You can allow or deny the ability to change resources that Puppet is also managing as you'd want to avoid creating conflicting state

+By default if not specifically configured this feature is not usable as it defaults to the following configuration:

+    plugin.puppet.resource_allow_managed_resources = true
+    plugin.puppet.resource_type_whitelist = none

+You can allow all types except the exec, service and package types using the following config line:

+    plugin.puppet.resource_type_blacklist = exec,service,package

+You cannot mix and match white and black lists.

+So to repeat by default this feature is effectively turned off as there is an empty whitelist by default - no types are allowed to be managed.
+You should think carefully before enabling this feature and combine it with the Authorization system when you do